Our Firelands Family, 2,300+ Strong, Across 7 Counties

 Internal Firelands applicants please log in through the Intranet for a list of available positions.

 Firelands Regional Medical Center and Firelands Physician Group are nicotine and smoke-free organizations in compliance with state and federal law.
 If you smoke or use other tobacco or nicotine products, including occasionally or socially, you will not be considered for hire.
 All applicants considered for hire will be subject to a nicotine test as part of our pre-employment testing process.
-Additionally, once hired, employees must remain tobacco and nicotine-free.
+Additionally, once hired, employees must be tobacco and nicotine-free for at least 90 days, and remain tobacco and nicotine-free.

 Furthermore, as a part of Firelands dress code policy, we reserve the right to prohibit employees from displaying tattoos or body piercings.
 All visible tattoos must be covered with a standard uniform at all times and visible piercings must be removed.
 Applicants who cannot cover or remove tattoos or body piercings will not be considered for hire.